 Chemotherapy is the most common neoadjuvant therapy, but hormonal and radiation therapies are also possible treatments given prior to surgery.
-Immunotherapy can also be used in the neoadjuvant setting for the treatment of triple negative breast cancer.
 Your healthcare team will choose your treatment plan based on your breast cancer stage, type, and sub-type.
 There is increasing evidence that neoadjuvant therapy may be also beneficial in certain types of earlier stage breast cancers.
 Currently, HER2-positive and triple negative and other high-risk breast cancers are considered particularly good candidates for neoadjuvant treatment.
 When a tumour undergoes a pathological complete response (disappearance of all invasive cancer) to neoadjuvant chemotherapy, there is even a greater chance of a long term cancer survival.